-Habitat: Bay laurel is native the eastern Mediterranean and the east coast of the Black Sea.
+Habitat: Bay laurel is native to the eastern Mediterranean and the east coast of the Black Sea.
 The plant has been cultivated for centuries and now grows wild throughout the Mediterranean.
 Today, bay laurel is cultivated in southern and western Europe, including England.

 The tree thrives best in warm coastal climate.
 However, growing bay laurel in containers is not difficult and it has not high demands when it comes to soil composition.
 It can be kept outdoors during the summer months but should be moved inside during winter as it can not tolerate frost.

 Description: Bay laurel is an evergreen tree or shrub that belongs to the laurel family (Lauraceae).
-Normally, it can grow up to 2-5 meters (7 to 16 feet) in height but under very favorable conditions it has been know to reach up to 20 meters (66 feet).
+Normally, it can grow up to 2-5 meters (7 to 16 feet) in height but under very favorable conditions it has been known to reach up to 20 meters (66 feet).

-The bark is smooth and reddish-brown and the leaves are lanceolate and leathery with shiny upper sides and matted under sides.
+The bark is smooth and reddish-brown and the leaves are lanceolate and leathery with shiny upper sides and matted undersides.
 They have a pleasant smell and a bitter taste.